 While working for the Taito Corporation, designer Nishikado was inspired to create Space Invaders by an early Taito electro-mechanical game called Space Monsters, and by the Atari arcade game Breakout.
 The game was planned to have tanks, planes, and battleships as enemies, but Nishikado was not happy with their onscreen movements.
 He considered making the enemies human (which would have been easier to animate), but scrapped the idea since he thought it would be immoral for players to shoot them.
 After he saw a magazine featuring the 1977 film Star Wars, he decided to use a space theme, and based his alien enemies on the squid-like antagonists from the 1953 movie version of The War of the Worlds.

 Due to the limitations of 1970s microprocessors, Nishikado was forced to design and build his own hardware and development tools.
 The arcade board he put together contained a variety of both Japanese and American components.
-It used an Intel 8080 central processing unit, which could output raster graphics on a CRT monitor, but was slow when it came to drawing sprite graphics, so a dedicated Fujitsu MB14241 video shifter (an early example of a graphics chip) was used to accelerate the drawing of sprite graphics to a bitmap framebuffer.
+It used an Intel 8080 central processing unit (designed by American and Japanese engineers), which could output raster graphics on a CRT monitor, but was slow when it came to drawing sprite graphics, so a dedicated Fujitsu MB14241 video shifter (an early example of a graphics chip) was used to accelerate the drawing of sprite graphics to a bitmap framebuffer.
 Monaural sound was hosted by a combination of analogue circuitry and a Texas Instruments SN76477 sound chip.
 The system that he put together is now known as the Taito 8080 arcade system board.

 In spite of his efforts, Nishikado was unable to program the game exactly as he wanted.
 The hardware that he had assembled was not powerful enough to display graphics in color and the enemies moved slower than he had intended.
 Fortunately he discovered that the more enemies that were removed from play, the faster the processor could render those that remained.
 Rather than attempt to design the game to compensate for the speed increase, he opted to leave it in as a challenging gameplay mechanic.

-Originally released in Japan by Taito as a monochrome cocktail cabinet, American licence-holder Bally/Midway created an upright cabinet that used strips of orange and green cellophane applied to the screen to simulate color graphics.
-The American version of the game also included a painted backdrop of a lunar surface and a starscape, and cabinet art featuring large humanoid creatures that bore little resemblance to the in-game enemies.
+It was originally released in Japan by Taito as a cocktail cabinet, with monochrome graphics enhanced by a rainbow-colored cellophane overlay to simulate color graphics.
+Taito and American licence-holder Bally/Midway then created an upright cabinet that used strips of orange and green cellophane applied to the screen to simulate color graphics, though this version only simulated several colors (compared to Taito's original cocktail version simulating a wider range of colors).
+Both the Japanese and American upright cabinets also included a painted backdrop of a lunar surface and a starscape, and cabinet art featuring large humanoid creatures that bore little resemblance to the in-game enemies.
 Nishikado claims that this was due to the artist basing his interpretation on the game’s original title, Space Monsters.

 Impact and Legacy